 What do you think the reaction would be?

-Can you think of any respected, successful company that pursues a prolonged dispute as a social media marketing strategy?
+Can you think of any respected, successful company that pursues a prolonged dispute as their marketing strategy?
 Of course not.
-Companies are built to avoid controversy.
+Companies are built to avoid controversy!
 Most brands are not built on a negative emotion.

 2) It is exhausting.

 Have you ever been in the middle of an online controversy?
 Nothing can suck up more time and energy from your day.
 Do you really want a strategy with that impact on productivity?

 Reading “contentious” content is like watching a train wreck.
 In short doses, it might be gruesomely compelling, but it’s not something you want to expose yourself to every day.

 Study after study shows that positive, uplifting content gets more views and clicks over time.
 Who wants a steady diet of prolonged disputes?

 Let’s say you’re the playground bully.
 Every time you start a fight, a crowd might gather to see what’s happening, but then they walk away when the fight is over.
 The people who watch might even pretend to be your friend and say the right things but they’re never going to trust you because if the bully is chronically contentious, it is only a matter of time before they turn on you too.

 Controversial blog posts are like a schoolyard fight.
 It might drive a short-term spike in traffic through the “fascination” value, but is it going to make somebody want to befriend you?
 Become a customer?
 Or, are they just going to stay on the sidelines and walk away?